LinnuY/LinnuY/README.md

 - 👋 Hi, I’m @LinnuY
-- 👀 I’m interested in C/C++,Linux.
+- 👀 I’m interested in Java,Manjaor.
-- 🌱 I’m currently learning MongoDB and MySQL.
+- 🌱 I’m currently learning Spring Boot and React.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...